 “Health care as a human right is basic,” she said.
 The state’s decision not to expand Medicaid to include the working poor, she believes, “is creating a whole group of people who are on a slow death roll.”

 Mound Bayou has long been a regional hub for health care.
 The all-Black Taborian Hospital operated here for four decades, before closing in 1983.
 Today, the Delta Health Center, a rural health clinic founded in the 1960s, sits on the western edge of town.
 The sliding-scale fee clinic served over 10,000 poor and low-income patients last year.
 Though most were Black, about 700 were White.

 “I don’t know how we do it, but we need to flip that switch that makes White people realize that they’re being hurt too” by the failure to expand Medicaid, said Peterson, who like others, knows that cities suffer and long-term costs for everyone soar when health insurance is not an option.

 “It’s not just for Blacks.
 You’re suffering, too.”

-Keith Griffith is a freelance journalist in New York City.
+Keith Griffith is a journalist in New York City.
 His work has appeared in the Chicago Sun-Times, Chicago Reader and Business Insider.
 On Twitter, he is @keithgriff.
 This is a special report and part of “The Dignity of Living” series.
 Information from The Henry J. Kaiser Family Foundation was used in the accompanying video.
 The video also has been revised to include the correct last name for Gloria Owens.